JoshuaMHardy/ovo/docs/source/user_guide/containers.md

 during workflow execution from [http://ovo.dichlab.org/public/singularity](http://ovo.dichlab.org/public/singularity).
 The downloaded containers will be stored in `$OVO_HOME/workdir/work/singularity/`.
-If you wish to build the containers yourself, you will need to first build the Docker images using instructions below. save them into a Docker archive (`docker save -o image.tar image`), and then convert them to Singularity/Apptainer format (`singularity build image.sif docker-archive://image.tar`).
+If you wish to build the containers yourself, you will need to first build the Docker images using instructions below. save them into a Docker archive (`docker save -o image.tar image`), and then convert them to Singularity/Apptainer format (`singularity build image-name docker-archive://image.tar`).

 For **Docker**, please build all required images using the provided docker-compose file in the ovo-containers repository: